SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 cd /scratch/$MOI
 {% endhighlight %}

-- Before merging gtf files obtained by stringtie, we have to recovery annotations in order to see gene name in gtf files.
-Stringtie annotate transcrips using gene id 'MSTRG.1' nomenclature .
+- Before merging gtf files obtained by stringtie, we have to recover the annotations in order to see the known genes names in gtf file.
+Stringtie annotate transcripts using gene id 'MSTRG.1' nomenclature .
 See https://github.com/gpertea/stringtie/issues/179

 {% highlight bash %}
 module load system/python/3.6.5
 python3 /data2/formation/TP_RNA-seq_2019/gpertea-scripts/mstrg_prep.py intermediateResults.STRINGTIEMERGE.gtf > intermediateResults.STRINGTIEMERGE_prep.gtf
 {% endhighlight %}

-- Compare gtf files before and after run `mstrg_prep.py` script.
-To do it you can choose a gene and explore differencies:
+- Compare gtf files before and after running `mstrg_prep.py` script.
+To do it you can choose a gene and explore differences:
 {% highlight bash %}
 grep 'LOC_Os01g01010.1' intermediateResults.STRINGTIEMERGE*
 {% endhighlight %}

-- Let’s compare the StringTie transcripts to known transcripts using gffcompare usinf https://github.com/gpertea/gffcompare and explore results.
+- Let’s compare the StringTie transcripts to known transcripts using gffcompare https://github.com/gpertea/gffcompare and explore results.
 Observe statistics.
-How many "J", "U" and "=" do you obtain?. `gffcompare_out.annotated.gtf` file will be visualise wiht IGV later.
+How many "J", "U" and "=" do you obtain?. `gffcompare_out.annotated.gtf` file will be visualised with IGV later.

 {% highlight bash %}
 scp ~/TP-RNASEQ//RNASeqData/referenceFiles/chr1.fasta .